anonymousfse/FSE2020_Data/README.md

 Data (detailed traces and dynamic analysis results) for 10 apps with the highest number of installs from our dataset are presented.

+All code for ProgressDroid will be made available as open source as well upon publication.